I am gathering up the following items for use in the film. If you have anything to provide, please let me know:

 Initially funded by a small grant from the University of Arkansas' Fulbright College of Arts and Sciences, I continue to be in need of financial support and welcome any donations.
 Many thanks to the people who have helped to this point!

 This has yet to be determined, but I will initially submit the film to various film festivals.
-I hope to finish by Summer 2011.
+I hope to finish by the end of 2014.

 I have conducted many interviews and hope to continue to conduct more.
 Some of the interviews conducted thus far have been with present and past mayors of the city of Karlsruhe, the final community commander of Karlsruhe who was responsible for closing the community, many KAHS alumni, Americans who still live in Karlsruhe, the superintendent of the Heidelberg School District, of which Karlsruhe was a part, and many others.